Carr, Tagore and Company: Backdrop

 The period starting from the late 18th century to the mid-19th century was one of great change.
 The Industrial Revolution was having a great impact on power equations across the world.
 The British were reworking their strategy in India.
-The Charter Act of 1813 ended the monopoly of the East India Company in India’s overseas trade, except for some items.
+The Charter Act 1813 ended the monopoly of the East India Company in India’s overseas trade, except for some items.
 It opened a flood gate of opportunities for many people.
 In such an environment Carr, Tagore and Company was a kind of modern day holding company, which promoted many of Dwarakanath’s pioneering efforts.
 Soon after its formation, the company became a market leader in indigo trade.
 Trading in opium, then the currency of world trade, was in the hands of the Europeans and only non-Europeans allowed to handle the contraband material were Parsis.
 Dwarakanath managed to get an entry into the trade as something like a middle level sub-agent.
 In capital starved India, the inflow of cash from it gave Dwarkanath an opportunity to toy with a new idea.
 Carr, Tagore and Company entered the fledgling coal business.